 Smaller accessible paths weave and explore through the playground and among shrubs, plantings and running water.
 The raised sandpit provides wheelchair access and allows the use of the water spiral and the mini sluice gate.

 Water play feature

-The water play feature is unique to Booran Reserve and popular with young and old.
-It includes:
+The water play feature is an exciting play experience that is unique to Booran Reserve.
+It is popular with both young and old, especially on those warm Melbourne days, and includes:

 - a surface splash pad

 - water jets which spray water upwards in various patterns and at different times.

 The water play feature operates the following times

 - April to September, 9am to 5pm

 Please note: The water play feature is an unsupervised facility.
 While we make every effort to ensure it is operational, there is no guarantee it will be running at all times.
 As it is sometimes closed for water treatment to ensure the health and safety of all users.
 The above times are based on daylight savings.